Top 100 Universities in the UK 2026 (Full List)

 Sustainability and Green Campuses

-Almost all universities prioritize sustainability.
+Almost all universities prioritise sustainability.
 Many are investing in eco-friendly campuses and offering programs centred around environmental studies and sustainable development.

 Increased Digital Learning and Hybrid Models

 Digital learning continues to grow post-pandemic.
 Hybrid models, blending in-person and online education, are becoming the norm.
-Universities are using advanced technologies like AI and virtual reality to improve the learning experience.
+Universities are utilising advanced technologies, such as AI and virtual reality, to enhance the learning experience.

 Growth in STEM and Tech-Focused Courses